Home Selling Guide

 • The amount offered

-• Where the funds are coming from, such as all-cash, a reputable local lender, a well-known online lender, or an unknown out-of-town lender
+• Where the funds are coming from, such as all-cash or a reputable lender,

-• The proposed closing date and date of possession of the house to see if it aligns with your needs
+• The proposed completion date to see if it aligns with your needs

 • Any special requests for items to convey or for special inspections